AlicornLunaa/draft_engine/README.md

 - [ ] Same with framebuffer
 - [ ] Crash logs
 - [ ] Devtools & registry editor
+- [ ] Math utils for lerp, slerp, and other graphs.
+Map function as well

 ## How the engine works
 ### OpenGL Resources